 What happens when billions of dollars are wiped out?
 Regulators come in.
 US legislators, both Democrats and Republicans, might soon decide on a plan of action.
 This isn’t the first or the last time a crypto asset fell apart.

 It is still uncertain what legislation can be implemented to limit the danger of a crypto crash.
 Blockchain technology is made to be unregulated and untraceable.
 One of the possible outcomes can be the termination of many useless digital coins that have no value whatsoever.

 In the worst-case scenario, many investors will lose faith in this industry, and billions will be wiped out.
 Some countries completely banned crypto transactions and mining.
 They might argue that the government should decide what’s best if investors aren’t willing to protect themselves and the economy,

 Many crypto stocks have been heavily affected by this year’s selloff.
 Many coins are at a 12-month low and keep losing value every day.
 Since crypto stocks are heavily correlated with the performance of many coins, they are also suffering.

-To conclude, I want to remind investors that cryptocurrencies are in large part a scam.
+To conclude, I want to remind investors that cryptocurrencies are, in large part, a scam.
 If this example doesn’t change your mind, I don’t know what will.
 Their main use is to conduct anonymous transactions and make a quick buck on the stock market.

-If you want to learn more about how you can profit from the stock market, head on over to our free library of educational courses.
+If you want to learn more about profiting from the stock market, head to our free library of educational courses.
 We have something for everyone, including trading options for those with small accounts.